Pseudocydonia: Characteristics

 Trees grow to 10–18 m tall, with a dense, twiggy crown.
 The leaves are alternately arranged, simple, 6–12 cm long and 3–6 cm broad, and with serrated margin.
 The flowers are 2.5–4 cm diameter, with five pale pink petals; flowering is in mid spring.
 The fruit is a large ovoid pome 12–17 cm long with five carpels; it gives off an intense, sweet smell when it ripens in late autumn.

 Uses

-The fruit is hard and astringent, though it softens and becomes less astringent after a period of frost.
+The fruit is hard and astringent, though it softens and becomes less astringent after a period of frost (via the process of bletting).
 It can be used to make jam, much like quince.
 In Korea, the fruit is used to make mogwa-cheong (preserved quince) and mogwa-cha (quince tea).

 The fruit is also used in traditional Chinese medicine.

 Chinese quince is also grown as an ornamental tree.
 In Haeju, North Korea two Chinese Quinces planted in 1910 are national monuments, being probably the tallest of specimens in the country.